dbt-labs/docs.getdbt.com/website/docs/docs/contributing/adapter-development/5-promoting-a-new-adapter.md

 - Imagine you didn’t work at the org you do &mdash; can you imagine yourself still writing this?
 - Is it written in formal / marketing language, or does it sound like you, the human?

-## Who should join the dbt community slack?
+## Who should join the dbt community slack

 ### People who have insight into what it means to do hands-on [analytics engineering](https://www.getdbt.com/analytics-engineering/) work